simonjwright/minimal_containers/README.md

-The motivation for these containers was use in [ColdFrame](https://simonjwright.github.io/coldframe/), an open-source code generator backend for use with UML tools in a restricted environment (a BBC micro:bit).
+The motivation for these containers was use in [ColdFrame](https://simonjwright.github.io/coldframe/), an open-source code generator backend for use with UML tools in a restricted environment (for example, a BBC micro:bit).

 In such an environment, it's normal to strip out unused code and data at link time (`-gc-sections` with GNU `ld`, `-dead_strip` with Apple `ld`).